Here are the important guitar teaching similarities:

 What Does This Comparison Have To Do With You As A Guitar Teacher?

-From now on, I want you to visualize reaching your ultimate goals in your guitar teaching business like climbing Mount Everest.
+From now on, I want you to visualize reaching your ultimate goals in your guitar teaching business like climbing Mount Everest as you teach guitar.
 At the top of this (proverbial) Mt.
 Everest is a golden box.
-The box contains the ability to reach any possible goals you have set for your business, such as: a 6-figure income from teaching guitar, the ability to transform your guitar students into amazing musicians and the kind of freedom that only having a successful business can bring you.
+The box contains the ability to reach any possible goals you have set for your guitar teaching business, such as: a 6-figure income as a guitar teacher, the ability to transform your guitar students into amazing musicians (as you teach guitar to them) and the kind of freedom that only having a successful guitar teaching business can bring you.

-If you knew that all you had to do is climb this mountain and that the box would be waiting for you there (with the benefit(s)/goal(s) inside) and you had the key to open it, would you climb that mountain?
+If you knew that all you had to do is climb this "guitar teaching" mountain and that the "guitar teaching" box would be waiting for you there (with the benefit(s)/goal(s) inside) and you had the key to open it, would you climb that mountain?
 If your answer is ‘yes’, then you need to do everything possible to make sure you reach the top of your ‘guitar teaching mountain’ as quickly as possible.
+This starts with learning the best ways to teach guitar.

-That said, no sane person would attempt to climb Mt.
+That said, no sane person (and no sane guitar teacher) would attempt to climb Mt.
 Everest without training and expect to reach the top.
 Doing so would be a near-certain suicide.
-Likewise, starting to build a guitar teaching business from scratch without training will cause you to fail in much the same way.
+Likewise, starting to build a guitar teaching business from scratch without training will cause you to fail as a guitar teacher in much the same way.

-Building a massively successful teaching business requires you to focus on so much more than merely ‘teaching guitar’.
-In reality, guitar teachers who are massively successful, focus relentlessly on perfecting the following 7 areas of their business:
+Building a massively successful guitar teaching business requires you to focus on so much more than merely being a guitar teacher.
+In reality, any guitar teacher who is massively successful, focuses relentlessly on perfecting the following 7 areas of their guitar teaching business:

-- Getting hundreds of inquiries every year from strongly interested new prospects about your guitar lessons.
+- Getting hundreds of inquiries every year from strongly interested new prospects who want you to teach guitar lessons to them.

 - Helping your prospects realize that YOU are the best and the only logical guitar teacher for them.

-- Keeping your students addicted to studying with you for a LONG time (by giving them greater results than anyone else can.)
+- Keeping your students addicted to your guitar teaching methods (by giving them greater results than anyone else can.)

-- Growing your business through referrals and word of mouth from your current students.
+- Growing your guitar teaching business through referrals and word of mouth from your current students.

-- Easily and consistently attracting guitar students from the 'past' to return to lessons with you.
+- Easily and consistently attracting guitar students from the 'past' to return and ask you to teach guitar lessons to them again.

-- Becoming highly efficient at handling the day-to-day administrative tasks to have more time for yourself and for your students.
+- Becoming highly efficient at handling the day-to-day administrative tasks to have more time for yourself and for growing your guitar teaching business.
+(This makes you more able to focus on your students when you teach guitar lessons to them.)

 - Maximizing your guitar teaching effectiveness, so that your students get bigger and better RESULTS from you than they can get from any of your competitors.

-Each of these areas of your business requires you to develop a unique set of skills and overcome very specific challenges, much like climbing Mt.
+Each of these areas of your guitar teaching business requires you to develop a unique set of skills and overcome very specific challenges, much like climbing Mt.
 Everest consists of a broad range of challenges that must be overcome in order to reach the top.
-Unfortunately, most people who start teaching guitar without any training set themselves up for failure in 2 ways:
+Unfortunately, the average person who starts to teach guitar without any training sets themselves up for failure in 2 ways:

-2. They don’t know ‘what’ exactly they must do to grow in the above 7 areas, let alone ‘how’ to actually do it.
+2. They don’t know ‘what’ exactly they must do when they teach guitar to grow in the above 7 areas, let alone ‘how’ to actually do it.

-I'm not saying all this to scare you, I'm simply telling you ‘how it really is’.
-As a mentor to guitar teachers around the world, I understand exactly what challenges guitar teachers just like you face every day.
+I'm not saying all this to scare you away from becoming a guitar teacher.
+I'm simply telling you ‘how guitar teaching really works.
+As a mentor to hundreds of people who teach guitar for a living, I understand exactly what challenges the average guitar teacher faces every day.

 To start your ascent to the top of your guitar teaching mountain, read this page about guitar teacher training.